Healthy Homes Assessment Pukerua Bay

 Rental Property Home Assessments Pukerua Bay

-The areas of rental property that are affected to Health Homes Standards.
-Healthy Homes Standards in Pukerua Bay include each:
+Property rental areas that are affected through The Healthy Homes Standards in Pukerua Bay include each:

 • Living Rooms